Harvard Business School Interview: Proven Strategies To Stand Out

 Did you know SBC offers HBS interview prep?
 Learn more about this great resource to get you to the top of your interview game.

-If there’s a single characteristic that summarizes what the admissions team looks for in successful candidates, it would be leadership potential.
-Provide concrete examples and tangible evidence that you achieved something significant by leading others.
+If there’s a single characteristic that summarizes what the admissions team looks for in successful candidates, it’s leadership potential.
+Prepare concrete examples and tangible evidence that you achieved something significant by leading others.
+Think beyond job titles to moments where you influenced outcomes, navigated ambiguity, or brought people together around a shared goal.

 B-Schooled Podcast Episode #194: HBS Interview Advice